 Confidence intervals answer: "Where does the mean true effect lie?"
 Prediction intervals answer: "Where will the next true effect lie?"
 For anyone applying a meta-analysis finding to a new clinical or policy context, the prediction interval is the more relevant quantity.

-Try our free Forest Plot Generator to compute and display prediction intervals alongside your pooled effect and confidence interval.
+Try our free make a forest plot online to compute and display prediction intervals alongside your pooled effect and confidence interval.

 Why Confidence Intervals Alone Mislead Readers